longturn/freeciv21/docs/Modding/Rulesets/overview.rst

 The ruleset files in the data directory are user-editable, so you can modify them to create modified or custom rulesets (without having to recompile Freeciv21).
-It is suggested that you `do not` edit the existing files in the "civ2civ3", "classic", "experimental", "multiplayer", "alien", "civ1", or "civ2" directories, but rather copy them to another directory and edit the copies.
+It is suggested that you `do not` edit the existing files in the "civ2civ3", "classic", "experimental", "multiplayer", "civ1", or "civ2" directories, but rather copy them to another directory and edit the copies.
 This is so that its clear when you are using modified rules and not the standard ones.

 The format used in the ruleset files should be fairly self-explanatory.
 A few points: